Step 2: Build a LinkedIn Profile That Stands Out

 Banner Ideas:

-- Values-themed: Inspiring quote, scripture, or mission statement (on-brand and minimal)
+- Values-themed: Inspiring quote, scripture, or mission statement (on-brand and minimal).

 - Personal touch: You can use landscapes, cityscapes, or abstract designs if they’re paired with a simple overlay—like a quote, your intended job title, or personal mission statement.
+Be creative.

 Here are some examples that work: